mit212/lab6_2025/README.md

 ## X Competition (eXtra Credit)

-Estimated time of completion: 15 min
+Estimated time of completion: 10 min

-At this point, you should be able to use your joystick to drive your mobile robot around!
-Feel free to make modifications and/or practice driving.
-If you have reached this stage, we are proud of you.
+Only attempt this portion if there are more than 10 minutes until the end of lab (5 mins before the hour).
+At this point, you should be able to use your joystick to drive your mobile robot around.
+You will recieve extra credit if you successfully drive your mobile robot around the white u-shaped path on the floor.
+You may need to tune your controller gains or make other modifications to make sure robot can follow your commands.

 [^1]: Version 1 - 2024: Jinger Chong, Josh Sohn
 Version 2 - 2025: Roberto Bolli Jr., Kaleb Blake